 Businesses and their human resource organizations feel pressure to maximize the value of their human capital in today’s intensely competitive world.
 Many have made or considered investments in new applications that better exploit information to efficiently recruit, engage and retain the best talent.
 Advanced applications not only advance these processes but also help management assess the performance of the workforce and compensate individuals fairly so that they advance their careers and find the level of employee satisfaction in the organization.
 A year ago I outlined the priorities in human capital management (HCM).
 During the past year our research found a significant number of companies lacking a unified HCM strategy that includes processes and the applications to support it.
 As others advance, HR organizations that are not equipped with such skills, resources and tools risk falling behind in human capital management as it contributes to business success.

-Topics: Big Data, Predictive Analytics, HCM, HR, HRMS, Workforce Management, Learning Mana, Human Capital, mobile technology, Business Analytics, Business Collaboration, Cloud Computing, Governance, Risk & Compliance (GRC), Uncategorized, Business Performance Management (BPM), Customer Performance Management (CPM), Financial Performance Management (FPM), Information Management (IM)
+Topics: Big Data, Predictive Analytics, HCM, HR, HRMS, Workforce Management, Learning Mana, Human Capital, Business Analytics, Business Collaboration, Cloud Computing, Governance, Risk & Compliance (GRC), Uncategorized, Business Performance Management (BPM), Customer Performance Management (CPM), Financial Performance Management (FPM), Information Management (IM)

 Technology innovation is accelerating faster than companies can keep up with.
 Many feel pressure to adopt new strategies that technology makes possible and find the resources required for necessary investments.
 In 2015 our research and analysis revealed many organizations upgrading key business applications to operate in the cloud and some enabling access to information for employees through mobile devices.
 Despite these steps, we find significant levels of digital disruption impacting every line of business.
 In our series of research agendas for 2016 we outline the areas of technology that organizations need to understand if they hope to optimize their business processes and empower their employees to handle tasks and make decisions effectively.
 Every industry, line of business and IT department will need to be aware of how new technology can provide opportunities to get ahead of, or at least keep up with, their competitors and focus on achieving the most effective outcomes.